COS214-Project-2024/104th-Coding-Corps/tests/README.md

 ./test_BuildingFactory : runs the doctest for the creation of Buildings (Chisom/Capleton)

 ./test_BuildingComponents : runs the doctest for Building Components (Chisom/Capleton)

+./test_Budget_Resources : runs the doctest for Budget/ResourceManager and Resources (Capleton)